lambdamikel/MiDeLoRa/README.md

-Moreover, in comparison to other reasoners of that time period, MiDeLoRa did not have quite as many optimization techniques implemented, and the ones implemented were the most basic ones (semantic branching, dependeny-directed backtracking, model caching, ...)
+Moreover, in comparison to other reasoners of that time period, MiDeLoRa did not have quite as many optimization techniques implemented, and the ones implemented were the most basic ones (semantic branching, dependency-directed backjumping, basic model caching and merging, memoization & caching, ...).

 Back in these days, I was a big believer in CLOS and object-oriented + functional programming in Common Lisp.
 Inspired by [the infamous